Updated: 10/10/2025

 - Wide, gentle green runs perfect for first-timers

-- Renowned night skiing—perfect for extra practice
+- Renowned night skiing and snowboarding-perfect for extra practice

 - Explorer lift dedicated to beginners